apache/airflow/docs/apache-airflow-providers-amazon/auth-manager/setup/identity-center.rst

 Create resources with CLI
 -------------------------

-The CLI command is not compatible with AWS account managed through AWS organizations.
+The CLI command is not compatible with AWS accounts that are managed through AWS organizations.
 If your AWS account is managed through AWS Organizations, please follow the :ref:`manual configuration <identity_center_manual_configuration>`.